-Begin this tour in Creston where four wonderful wineries are located: Baillie-Grohman, Red Bird, Skimmerhorn and Wynnwood Cellars.
+Begin this tour in Creston where five wonderful wineries are located: Baillie-Grohman, Red Bird, Skimmerhorn, William Tell and Wynnwood Cellars.
 The Creston Valley is a retreat for outdoor adventurers, foodies, creative souls and lovers of the land.

 Travel west from Creston to Trail via Salmo and Hwy #3 (124 km / 77 mi)